I am a girl,

 Then, we wonder why we lost who we are.

 My sufferings told me of what was important yet neglected in me, it also showed me my power and gifts for others.
-So today, I feel confident in making ways to create the kind of relationships and life I truly value.
+I grew confident in concreting relationships and lifestyle I truly value.

 I feel so blessed for my unusual times, for my greatest pain showed me my highest meaning, purpose and the joy of life.